shimazadeh/FDF/README.md

 ## Usage
 One of the requirement of this project was to use 42l's minilibX.
-- This project is designed to work with minilibx for linux version make sure you have the folder in the repository.
+- This project is designed to work with minilibx for linux version make sure you have the minilibx-linux version in the repo.
 - git clone https://github.com/shimazadeh/FDF.git FDF
 - cd FDF
 - make